zio/zio/docs/datatypes/stream/zchannel.md

 // Please enter some text: exit
 ```

+#### Replicator Channel

-Here is another example that replicates any input to the done value:
+In this example, we are going to create a channel that replicates any input values to the output port.

 ```scala mdoc:compile-only
 import zio._